mthomason12/battlenet-api-browser/README.md

 ## Usage

 The vast majority of data is left as-is from the Battle.net API.

 However, some things are tweaked for usability, and some are combined.

-For example, exporting "achievements" as JSON will give you an object with both "items" and "details" arrays, with "items" containing the data from getAchievementIndex and "details" containing the individual items from getAchievement.
+For example, exporting "achievements" as JSON will give you an object with both "items" and "details" arrays, with "items" containing the data from getAchievementIndex and "details" containing the individual items from getAchievement.  get....Media calls are automatically run after the applicable query, with the results being appended to a mediaData property on the original item.
+The focus is on making it easier for end users, not on matching the API layout 1:1 (if you want that, you can just call the API directly yourself ;)

 ## Known Issues

 There is currently very little in the way of error checking and handling.
 Any problem with an API call tends to just fail silently other than an error message in the browser console.
+The Electron build is only checked intermittently and may be broken at any time (will be adding releases of this soon to provide a ready-built version).

 Currently everything is hard-coded to the US region